-VANCOUVER, British Columbia, Jan.
-31, 2019 (GLOBE NEWSWIRE) -- Search Minerals Inc. (“Search” or the “Company”) (SMY.V), is pleased to announce that InCoR Holdings PLC (“InCoR”) has provided the Company CDN $150,000, which the Company will use principally for working capital purposes.
+VANCOUVER, British Columbia, Feb.
+20, 2019 (GLOBE NEWSWIRE) -- Search Minerals Inc. (“Search” or the “Company”) (SMY.V), is pleased to announce that InCoR Holdings PLC (“InCoR”) has provided the Company CDN $100,000, which the Company will use for payment of the cost of chemical analysis for the Phase 2 Deep Fox drill samples.
 The loan is a non-interest bearing demand loan and will be secured by the existing security package given by the Company and its subsidiary in favor of InCoR in connection with the secured convertible debenture issued to InCoR on November 30, 2018, in the amount $850,000.

 About Search Minerals Inc.

 Led by a proven management team and board of directors, Search is focused on finding and developing resources within the emerging Port Hope Simpson Critical Rare Earth Element (“CREE”) District of South East Labrador (the “District”).
 The Company controls a belt 70 km long and 8 km wide including its 100% interest in the FOXTROT Project, which is road accessible and at tidewater.
 Exploration efforts have advanced “Deep Fox” and “Fox Meadow” as significant new CREE prospects very similar to and in close proximity to the original FOXTROT discovery.
 While the Company has identified more than 20 other prospects in the District, its primary objective remains development of FOXTROT.
 The delineation of additional resources will ensure competitive-low cost production beyond the 14-year mine life outlined in the FOXTROT PEA (April 2016.)
 The FOXTROT Project has a low capital cost to bring the initial project into production ($152 M), a short payback period and is scalable due to Search’s proprietary processing technology.